OctopusDeploy/docs/docs/deployment-examples/iis-websites-and-application-pools.md

 You can see exactly how Octopus integrates with IIS in the [open-source Calamari library](https://github.com/OctopusDeploy/Calamari/blob/master/source/Calamari/Scripts/Octopus.Features.IISWebSite_BeforePostDeploy.ps1).
 :::

-## IIS Configuration in Action {#IISWebsitesandApplicationPools-IISconfigurationinaction}
+## IIS Configuration in action {#IISWebsitesandApplicationPools-IISconfigurationinaction}

 This five minute video demonstrates how Octopus can be used to deploy an ASP.NET MVC web application to remote IIS servers.